pusher/docs/channels/using-channels/connection.md

 The application key is a string which is globally unique to your application.
 It can be found in the API Access section of your application within the Channels user dashboard.

 {% endparameter %}
-{% parameter 'options', 'Object' %}
+{% parameter 'options', 'Object', false %}

 See Channels `options` parameter [below](/channels/using-channels/connection/#channels-options-parameter).